adhiluphanna/deliciousrecipeh/content/post/965-how-to-prepare-super-quick-homemade-cocktail-dessert.md

 1. Chop candy biscuits in a chopper.
 Form will be like a powder then set a side.
 1. Beast cream only for 4-5 minutes.
 1. Drain all juice from fruit cocktail.If there will be a drop of juice dessert will be watery.
-1. Now add 2tbsp powdered biscuits, drained fruit cocktail &amp; icing sugar into cream &amp; mix well.
+1. Now add 2tbsp powdered biscuits, drained fruit cocktail & icing sugar into cream & mix well.
 1. Now pour the dessert into a dish spread all powdered biscuits on it very well.
-1. Put it in the fridge &amp; chill well &amp; serve.
+1. Put it in the fridge & chill well & serve.
 1. If u&#39;ve short time to serve then u can put it in the freezer for 1-2 hours.
-1. Very simple &amp; very easy time saving dessert hope u all will like it.
+1. Very simple & very easy time saving dessert hope u all will like it.
 1. Will wait for ur feedback.
 1. Good luck.